ShuangquanFeng/FERGI/README.md

 ## FERGI Dataset Preprocessing
 Run preprocess_image_data.py, preprocess_baseline_data.py, and preprocess_reaction_data.py for preprocessing the data of generated images, the data of baseline videos, and the data of reaction videos in the FERGI dataset respectively.
 The results are saved in the "preparation" folder.

-## Participant Exclusion
-Run filter_participants_based_on_AU4.py for excluding participants with unreliable, unstable AU4 estimation in following classification (Section 6.2 in the paper).
-The result is saved in the "preparation" folder.

 ## Image Preference Classification
-Run image_preference_binary_classification_based_on_ranking.py for binary classification of image preferences (Section 6.2 in the paper).
+Run image_preference_binary_classification_based_on_ranking_NN.py for binary classification of image preferences (Section 6.2 in the paper).
 The results are saved in the "results" folder.

 ## Result Analysis
 Run result_analysis.ipynb for analyzing and visualizing the results (Sections 6.1 and 6.2 in the paper).
 The visualizations are saved in the "figures" folder.